benjaminfranklin03/NeuroDiffEqLab/README.md

 - A basic implementation from scratch to gain insight into the underlying mechanics.
 - A JAX-based implementation to leverage its efficiency and automatic differentiation capabilities.

-The repository showcases the process of constructing these models, training them on a simple regression task and a dynamic system (e.g., Van Der Pol oscillator), and reflecting on the performance and learnings from each phase.
+The repository showcases the process of constructing these models and training them on a simple regression task and a dynamic system (e.g., Van Der Pol oscillator).

 ---